Redraw!

 The goal is twofold: to introduce your high school students to a rigorous scientific approach while actively raising their awareness of ocean conservation.

-This innovative program takes students on a field trip to observe pollution in the area surrounding their school, with the aim of introducing them to local advocacy initiatives.
-The key idea is to give them the tools they need to make a real difference in their local community.
+This innovative program takes students out into the community to assess pollution levels near their school, with the goal of introducing them to advocacy efforts at the local level.
+The key idea is to give them the tools to make a real difference in their own neighborhoods.

 The program is spread out over the school year through a coherent series of sessions that follow a logical progression: